curiousoffice/playbook/README.rst

 **Aim high** and encourage everyone else to stand out above the average.

-**Look into the details**, a great product is the sum of perfectly well thought details.
+**Pay attention to details**, a great product is the sum of perfectly well-thought-out details.

-**Practice impersonation** helping pursuing other people’s goals as if they were yours.
+**Practice impersonation** helping pursuing other people’s goals as if they were your own.

 **Be Honest**, never sacrifice honesty for politeness.